 - Trip updates: Delays, cancellations, changed routes

-- Vehicle positions: Information about the vehicles including location and congestion level
+- Vehicle positions: Information about transit vehicles including location and congestion level

-Updates of each type are provided in a separate feed.
+Updates for each information type are provided in a separate feed.
 Feeds are served via

 HTTP and updated frequently.
 The file itself is a regular binary file, so